-The ultrasonic range finder will be used as a backup obstacle avoidance sensor.
+The ultrasonic range finder was used as a backup obstacle avoidance sensor.
 The ultrasonic range finder works by sending out a specific high frequency sound wave signal through the transmitter and waiting for the signal to come back to the receiver.
 The transmitter acts like a speaker and the receiver acts like a microphone.
 The time taken for the sound wave to come back is recorded and since the speed of sound in air is known, the distance to the object that the sound wave bounced from can be measured.
-The reason ultrasonic range finders are being used as back up obstacle avoidance sensors is because ultrasonic range finders have a widespread detection range that can be easily affected by obstacles that might not necessarily be in the path of the autonomous irrigation vehicle.
-The false reading would cause the autonomous irrigation vehicle to take longer while navigating the lawn or yard.
-The combination of the LIDAR and ultrasonic range finders should provide adequate obstacle avoidance allowing the autonomous irrigation vehicle to effortlessly traverse any size yard or lawn.
-Between two to four ultrasonic sensors will be placed on the autonomous irrigation vehicle.
-The team will begin testing with two and if we deem it necessary we will add more accordingly to the needs of the project.
+The reason ultrasonic range finders were used as back up obstacle avoidance sensors was because ultrasonic range finders have a widespread detection range that was easily affected by obstacles that were not necessarily in the path of the autonomous irrigation vehicle.
+The false reading caused the autonomous irrigation vehicle to take longer while navigating the lawn or yard.
+The combination of the LIDAR and ultrasonic range finders provided adequate obstacle avoidance allowing the autonomous irrigation vehicle to effortlessly traverse any size yard or lawn.
+Between two to four ultrasonic sensors were going to be placed on the autonomous irrigation vehicle.
+The team begin testing with one and deem it not necessary to add any more ultrasonic range finder to the finale design.